 Bottom Line: This weekly feature is designed to recognize those who've paid the ultimate price in service and to serve as a reminder of what our police risk to keep us safe.
 Here are the harsh realities regarding the rise risk in society for law enforcement.

 As we reflect on those we’ve lost, please remember the families of our fallen as well.
-The average age of the fallen is 45, the average tour of duty – 14 years.
-In addition to losing 206 law enforcement professionals in the line-of-duty this year, there are 113 widows and 277 children who’ve lost a parent.
+The average age is 39, the average tour-of-duty – 11 years.
+In addition to losing 44 law enforcement professionals in the line-of-duty this year, there are 23 widows and 58 children who’ve lost a parent.

 Remember to back the badge and spread the word.
 Media often aren't there for our law enforcement, but we can be.
 Let our police, and their families know we support them every chance you get.
 They need it more than ever, just as we need them more than ever.